 However, without stabilization, this number will be very unstable as almost every factor that impacts it will force violent fluctuations.

-Even carbon absorbed from the air will lower the pH after just a couple of hours after the distillation.
+Even carbon absorbed from the air will lower the pH of this time of water just a couple of hours after the distillation.

 Another reason using pure distilled water for your aquarium is a bad idea is because of its neurological effect on fish.